-Our goal is for you to have a successful surgical outcome; therefore, we provide these instructions based on Dr. Alford's expertise performing many Parotid surgeries.
+Our goal is for you to have the most successful surgical outcome; therefore, we provide these instructions based on Dr. Alford's expertise performing many Facelifts.
 Please attempt to follow these instructions faithfully; those that do so, generally have the smoothest postoperative course.